 In a December 1, 2010 news release, Goldgroup reported that its current 30,000 metre multi-drill program was being carried out by two diamond drills and one reverse circulation drill.
 The program is designed, in part, to expand and upgrade the current estimated mineral resource at the La Paila anomaly (contained in the technical report dated March 22, 2010) and in part to test other highly prospective areas for mineralization, including other targets at the Northern Zone, Red Valley and Highway zones.
-On April 7 and April 20, 2011, Goldgroup announced results from this ongoing drilling program.
+In the last quarter, Goldgroup has made several announcements of results from this ongoing drilling program.